General FAQs

 How do I change information on my existing ticket?

-My proper notice start date and time have passed, but not all utilities have responded.
+My requested start date and time have passed, but not all utilities have responded.
 What do I do now?

-If the Member Utilities have not marked their facilities or notified you that the proposed excavation area is clear by the end of the two full working days, call Indiana 811 (811 or 800-382-5544) to request an Additional Notice.
+If member utilities have not marked facilities or confirmed the area is clear after the requested start date and time on your ticket, call Indiana 811 to request an Additional Notice.
 Provide your ticket number and the name of the member(s) that did not respond.

 Lines have been marked on my property and/or I have received Positive Response.
-Now, where should I dig?
+Where should I dig?

 For example, if a water line is marked as six inches wide, the tolerance zone on all sides of the line is two feet three inches from the mark.
-You will only want to use mechanical equipment outside of the zone after you have exposed the line(s) by safely digging with hand tools.
-Learn more by reading the Indiana Dig Law and the IURC Rulemaking
+Mechanical equipment can only be used outside of the tolerance zone after exposing the line(s) safely with hand tools.

 I think I hit a utility line.
 What should I do?